neutrinoceros/inifix/README.md

 if it leads to a more compact representation.
 For instance, `100000.0` is encoded as `1e5`, but `189.0` is left unchanged because `1.89e2` takes one more character.
-In cases where both reprensations are equally compact (e.g. `1.0` VS `1e0`), decimal is prefered in encoding.
+In cases where both reprensations are equally compact (e.g. `1.0` VS `1e0`), decimal is preferred in encoding.

 While decoding, `e` can be lower or upper case, but they are always encoded as lower case.